Osaka Ohsho is a gyoza place franchised from Japan that opened in the SM Megamall Fashion Hall last year.

-We started off with some Salmon Bacon, salmon pieces wrapped in bacon and drizzled with sweet savory teriyaki sauce.
+We started off with some Salmon Bacon (P370), salmon pieces wrapped in bacon and drizzled with sweet savory teriyaki sauce.
 It’s served with a lemon wedge on the side and I find that sprinkling lemon juice all over this dish makes it more delicious.

-In Japan, Osaka Ohsho is solely a gyoza restaurant chain but here in the Philippines they’ve come up with a lot of exclusive menu additions that are not available in Japan.
-We like how kid-friendly their menu is so it’s a nice place for weekend lunches with the family, although I recommend going in early because there tends to be a queue on weekends.
+We like how kid-friendly Osaka Ohsho’s menu is.
+It’s a nice place for weekend lunches with the family, although I recommend going in early because there tends to be a queue on weekends.

 3rd Level SM Megamall Fashion Hall